Union of Bulgaria and Romania

 Several failed proposals were made during the 19th and 20th centuries to unify Bulgaria and Romania into a common state, under either a federation, a personal union or a confederation.
 Such ideas found support, especially in Bulgaria, and there were several opportunities to realize them.
 Proposals usually came from Bulgarians, but it was Romanians who were to hold the leading positions.
-These proposals ultimately failed because of cultural and political differences between the two peoples and the opposition from great powers like Austria-Hungary and especially Russia.
+These proposals ultimately failed because of cultural and political differences between the two peoples and opposition from great powers like Austria-Hungary and especially Russia.

 This idea had historical precedents: Bulgarians and Romanians had first lived together under the rule of the First Bulgarian Empire, which extended its power into areas that form part of Romania today; under the Second Bulgarian Empire, established through the cooperation of Bulgarians and Vlachs (Romanians); and under the Ottoman Empire, which defeated the Second Bulgarian Empire and conquered and ruled territories populated by Bulgarians and Romanians for centuries.
 During the late 18th century, a popular concept emerged in the Balkans: the federalization of the region, aimed at fighting nearby empires and solving conflicts between its peoples.
 The idea eventually spread in Bulgaria and Romania's predecessors (Moldavia and Wallachia), gaining some support by figures such as Georgi Sava Rakovski.
 After the establishment of an autonomous Bulgarian principality and the full independence of Romania in 1878, relations between the countries were enhanced and there were several Romanian nominees for the Bulgarian throne.
 These were King Carol I of Romania and the nobleman Georges Bibescu, son of a former Wallachian prince.
 They were not taken into account in the final selection, and the eventual choice in 1879 was Alexander of Battenberg, a German prince.